module-federation/core/packages/nextjs-mf/README.md

 });
 ```

+- `debug` – enables debug mode.
+It will print additional information about what is going on under the hood.
 - `exposePages` – exposes automatically all nextjs pages for you and theirs `./pages-map`.
 - `enableImageLoaderFix` – adds public hostname to all assets bundled by `nextjs-image-loader`.
 So if you serve remoteEntry from `http://example.com` then all bundled assets will get this hostname in runtime.
 It's something like Base URL in HTML but for federated modules.
 - `enableUrlLoaderFix` – adds public hostname to all assets bundled by `url-loader`.